vishvpatel30/Face-Detection/README.md

 # Face-Detection

-Haar Cascade Classifier to detect face in Real-Time
+Haar Cascade Classifier to detect face from image.

+Image can be of a single person or multiple peoples.